 The stovetop method is best, as it reinvigorates the flavor really well.
 If it has dried out, add a splash of water or broth.

-Hamburger Helper Homemade FAQs
+Hamburger Helper Cheeseburger Macaroni FAQs

 For a spicier Hamburger Helper, add some red chili flakes, a pinch of cayenne pepper, or chili crunch.